SoLa Impact Plans Apartment Complex in Park Mesa Heights

-Affordable housing developer SoLa Impact has filed plans for a 114-unit apartment complex in Park Mesa Heights.
+UPDATED, 7:52 a.m., Sept.
+30, 2021: Affordable housing developer SoLa Impact has filed plans for a 195-unit apartment complex in Park Mesa Heights.

 The project, at 4609 South Crenshaw Boulevard, is proposed as a seven-story, 80-foot-tall building.
 It would replace a one-story property that housed a nonprofit.

-Note: Correction: A previous version of this story provided the incorrect number of units planned for the complex.